Framework Category

 Does your organization have documented breach notification procedures that include a process for notifying affected customers in the event of a data breach?

-This question assesses whether your organization has established formal procedures for responding to data breaches, with specific focus on customer notification requirements.
+Breach notification is the concern: whether you maintain documented procedures that include a clear process for notifying affected customers when a data breach occurs.
 Effective breach notification procedures should define roles and responsibilities, timeframes for notification, communication templates, and compliance with relevant data protection regulations (such as GDPR, CCPA, or industry-specific requirements).

 Does your organization have documented procedures for notifying business partners and customers of security incidents in accordance with contractual obligations?

-This question assesses whether your organization has established formal processes to communicate security incidents to external stakeholders as required by contracts and agreements.
+Incident notification to partners is the subject, asking whether you have documented procedures for informing business partners and customers of security incidents per your contractual obligations.
 Having clear notification procedures helps maintain trust, enables affected parties to take appropriate actions, and demonstrates compliance with legal and contractual obligations.

 Does your organization have documented procedures for notifying law enforcement and regulatory bodies of security incidents that include specific notification criteria and required management approvals?

-This question assesses whether your organization has formalized when and how to engage external authorities during security incidents.
+Engaging the authorities is the concern here: whether you have documented procedures, with clear criteria and required approvals, for notifying law enforcement and regulators of security incidents.
 Proper notification procedures ensure timely reporting to law enforcement and regulatory bodies when legally required or when external assistance is needed, while ensuring appropriate management oversight of these communications.

 RS.CO-03